John Walker (runner): Later career

 In 1985, Walker became the first man in history to run 100 sub-4 minute miles, achieving that feat just before his friend and rival Steve Scott of the United States.
 There was some controversy about this: Scott claimed that the two had agreed to reach 99 sub-4:00 miles apiece and then race each other, with the winner becoming the first to 100.
 Walker denied that such an agreement existed.

 As his career wore on, leg injuries and stomach cramps started to affect his training.
 In the early 1990s he aimed to be the first runner over 40 years of age to run a mile under four minutes, but his attempts failed due to a leg injury.
+His rival Eamonn Coghlan became the first to achieve this, in 1993.
 At this point his international career had shown unusual longevity, spanning almost two decades.
 Walker ended his racing career with 135 sub-four-minute miles.

 Walker was inducted into the New Zealand Sports Hall of Fame in 1990, in the 1992 Queen's Birthday Honours he was promoted to Commander of the Order of the British Empire for services to athletics, and in 1996, the International Olympic Committee awarded him the Olympic Bronze Order.